microsoft/AzureTRE/docs/tre-templates/workspace-services/guacamole.md

 ## Guacamole Workspace Service Configuration

-On deploying a Guacamole service into a workspace the following properties are exposed.
+When deploying a Guacamole service into a workspace the following properties need to be configured.

 | Property | Options | Description |
 | -------- | ------- | ----------- |